chengkuanz/chengkuanz/README.md

 ### **[Simon Game](https://github.com/chengkuanz/SimonGame)**

-- Developed a Simon Game in C++ utilizing [SFML](https://www.sfml-dev.org/) and [TGUI](https://tgui.eu/) libraries, testing players' memory with color sequences.
+- Developed a interactive Simon Game in C++ using [SFML](https://www.sfml-dev.org/) and [TGUI](https://tgui.eu/) libraries, testing players' memory with color sequences.
-- Implemented game mechanics where players must replicate increasingly complex color patterns to advance levels.
+- Implemented game mechanics to generate and display random color sequences, enhancing gameplay difficulty with each level.
-- Designed an interactive user interface with color buttons and sound cues for an engaging gameplay experience.
+- Designed a responsive GUI with TGUI for an engaging user experience.
-- Integrated random sequence generation and scoring system to track players' progress and performance.
-- Provided options to restart or quit the game based on user input accuracy and response time.
+- Integrated unique sound effects with each color button to aid in memorization.
+- Programmed logic for real-time user input validation and feedback.
+- Enabled restart functionality and performance tracking to improve player engagement and retention.

 ### **[Picross Game](https://github.com/chengkuanz/Picross)**